shyamsg/JellyBelly/README.md

     0.245	0.014	0.547	...
 0.436

   If you are running JellyBelly on assembled contigs or reference genomes.
 Every sequence in a fasta file will be encoded into a spaced kmer vector.
-If you want a set of sequences to be encoded into a single vector you will have to concatenate them.
-I will soon add another option for computing a single vector from a set of sequences.
+If you want a set of sequences to be encoded into a single vector make sure to use the -l flag (genome mode).